semgrep/semgrep-docs/docs/cli-usage.md

                                   have time limit.
 Defaults to 30 s.
     --timeout-threshold INTEGER   Maximum number of rules that can timeout on a file before the file is skipped.
 If set to 0 will not have limit.
-Defaults to 0.
+Defaults to 3.
+  Display options:
     --enable-nosem / --disable-nosem
                                   --enable-nosem enables 'nosem'.
 Findings
                                   will not be reported on lines containing a